Date enacted or revised:

 - The Office of Institutional Research and Effectiveness generates the faculty roster and uses personnel file documentation to qualify faculty to teach courses.
 Deans must ensure appropriate documentation is submitted to the Office of Academic Affairs and Enrollment Management for each faculty member.

 - The Role of Faculty: It is the responsibility of prospective full-time or part-time faculty to provide the University with all of the documentation needed to verify credentials.
-The documentation includes, but is not limited to, a curriculum vita, official transcripts, and information regarding training/certification to teach online courses submitted directly to the Office of Academic Affairs and Enrollment Management from the issuing institution; appropriate licenses or certifications, verification of work related to teaching experience (as needed).
+The documentation includes, but is not limited to, a curriculum vita, official transcripts, and information regarding training/certification to teach online courses submitted directly to the Office of Academic Affairs and Enrollment Management from the issuing institution; appropriate licenses or certifications; and verification of work related to teaching experience (as needed).
 The cost to obtain documents required is borne by the prospective faculty member.
 The University may periodically request updated documents in order to maintain credentialing files.

-- Transcripts from Foreign Universities: Prospective faculty submitting transcripts from foreign universities or schools must have the coursework evaluated for equivalency to United States accredited coursework by a University approved agency.
+- Transcripts from Foreign Universities: Prospective faculty submitting transcripts from foreign universities or schools must have the coursework evaluated for equivalency to United States-accredited coursework by a University-approved agency.
 The prospective faculty member is responsible for the cost of the evaluation.
 McNeese typically accepts evaluations by World Education Services (www.wes.org) or Educational Credential Evaluators, Inc. (www.ece.org).

 - Transcripts from Non-Regional Accredited Institutions: The hiring of faculty whose qualifying degree is from a non-regionally accredited institution in the United States will be considered on a case by case basis.
 Specific colleges or departments may have guidelines that prevent hiring faculty from non-regional accredited institutions.
-Should a dean and department head consider the credential from a non-regional accredited institution, significant additional criteria beyond the usual must be documented and submitted to the Office of Institutional Research and Effectiveness for review and consideration.
+Should a dean and department head consider the credential from a non-regionally-accredited institution, significant additional criteria beyond the usual must be documented and submitted to the Office of Institutional Research and Effectiveness for review and consideration.

 - Guidelines for Justification of Alternative Teaching Credentials: When reviewing qualifications for specific teaching responsibilities, McNeese gives primary consideration to the faculty member’s academic preparation as specified by SACSCOC.